joelouthan/theologic.us/content/posts/here-is-love/2012-10-01-here-is-love-perfectly.md

   - Romans 8
 series:
   - 'Here is Love'
+showtoc: false
 ---
-{.hoverZoomLink}And here is love:  **Matthew 1:21 She will bear a son, and you shall call his name Jesus, for he will save his people from their sins.”**
+And here is love:  **Matthew 1:21 She will bear a son, and you shall call his name Jesus, for he will save his people from their sins.”**

 I have heard it said many times from the pulpit, “_The Bible does not say, ‘Jesus died on the cross for only his people.’”_